This unit is being phased out, no new enrolments are being taken.

-In this unit, you will identify skill sets and knowledge required to work in a chosen science/technology based business/industry and evaluate your own skills, attributes and learning goals in this context.
-Through case studies, workshops, online materials and tutorials, you will gain insight into your chosen science/technology business/industry and identify challenges and opportunities of a rapidly changing world.
-You will explore the operational and external environment of your industry, and how your industry intersects with other industries.
+In this subject, will examine the role of science and technology in a range of industries.
+This includes functions such as research and development (R&D), innovation and product development.
+You will identify skill sets and knowledge required to work in a chosen industry specialisation and evaluate your own skills, attributes and learning goals in this context.
+Through case studies, workshops, online materials and tutorials, you will gain insight into a chosen specialised industry and identify challenges and opportunities for technology- and science-based development.

 |Unit name||Introduction to Industry|